 I’ve taught myself to think as much about the UPSIDE to doing despite doubt.

-When I worried about what could go wrong in New York, I learned to think as much about what could go right.
+When I worried about what could go wrong with being better socially, I learned to think as much about what could go right.

-I visualized myself walking the streets there, having loads of friends, a cozy apartment and the life I’d always dreamt of.
+I visualized myself a rich social life, having loads of friends, always someone to do fun stuff with and the life I’d always dreamt of.

 I even wrote down what my dream life would look like.